Hyolithida

-The Hyolithida are lophophorates, one of the two orders of hyolithid, the other being the Orthothecida.
-Most of our knowledge of the hyolithids comes from studies on the Hyolithida.
+Hyolithida is an extinct order of lophotrochozoans, one of the two of hyoliths, the other being the Orthothecida.
+Most information on the hyolithids comes from studies on the Hyolitha.
 Both orders had an operculum that was not hinged to the conch.
 However, the Hyolithida are distinct from the Orthothecida in having additional paired, curved, tusk-like appendages.
-The Hyolithida were probably bottom feeders living in shallow water, and had tentacules.
+The Hyolithida were probably bottom feeders living in shallow water, and had tentacles.

+Families

+Known families of the Hyolithida are: